NervousGroove/Galath/README.md

 2. Click "Get Started Now"

-3. You will be redirected to Google Drive, choose the folder for your operating system and download the GalathDashboard.

-4. Run the GalathDashboard installer.

-5. Finish the installer.

-6. Run GalathDashboard.

-7. Go to the "Download" tab and install the latest version of Galath.

-8. Wait for Galath Download.
+3. Wait for Galath Download.

-9. Run the Galath Installer.
+4. Run the Galath Installer.

-10. Finish the Galath installation.
+5. Finish the Galath installation.

-11. Go to the folder where you installed Galath.
+6. Go to the folder where you installed Galath.

-12. Move your web project files (including all files) to the Galath folder.
+7. Move your web project files (including all files) to the Galath folder.
 (The main HTML file for your project should be called "index.html")

-13. Run the "Encrypt" file.
+8. Run the "Encrypt" file.

-14. After execution, wait 4 seconds.
+9. After execution, wait 4 seconds.

-15. That's it!
+10. That's it!
 You can now distribute or test your program.
 You CANNOT rename the "Encrypt" file, but you can rename the "Galath" file.

 # 📖 LICENSE
 The Galath project/repository/framework is under the restrictive CC-NC-ND 4.0 license, READ THE RESTRICTIONS OF THIS LICENSE.
 It is important to remember that the license restrictions only apply to Galath source code, since when you distribute/create an app with Galath, you will not edit/see Galath source code, and this does not fall under the license restrictions.
 YOU CANNOT MODIFY GALATH'S SOURCE CODE, AND YOU MUST GIVE PROPER CREDIT WHEN DISTRIBUTING YOUR APP CREATED WITH GALATH, READ THE LICENSE.